gershnik/modern-uuid/doc/ulid-usage.md

 In general `modern-uuid` itself doesn't use exceptions.

-Most methods are `noexcept` and a few that aren't (notably ULID generation ones) can only emit exceptions thrown by standard library facilities they use.
+Most methods are `noexcept` and a few that aren't (notably ULID generation one) can only emit exceptions thrown by standard library facilities they use.
 Such methods are always strongly exception safe.

 A few methods that can fail (such as ULID parsing) report errors via either a boolean return or returning an `std::optional`.